North America’s white-tailed deer has emerged as the world’s most popular big-game species.

-A new age of whitetail hunter has learned to be more proactive.
-Such ploys include calling, decoying, and use of attractive scents, including glandular concoctions.
+A new age of whitetail hunters has learned to be more proactive.
+Such ploys include calling, decoying, and the use of attractive scents, including glandular concoctions.
 How you approach these activities really depends on local herd dynamics, season dates, and hunting pressure.

 Much of the same rules apply to decoying.
 In ideal habitats with plenty of mature bucks, plugging in small to medium-sized antlers — combined with challenging calls — is more likely to elicit an approach or even outright attack as a dominant buck ventures to ward off competition.
 In lesser habitats a doe decoy set upwind of your position can coax deer to swing downwind to cautiously scent-check the fake, placing them beneath your stand.

 Scent success is also subject to herd dynamics and rut dates.
 There are certainly curiosity scents that will stop deer in shooting lanes during any season — a useful tactic in itself — but luring direct responses to sexual scents (dominant buck or doe in estrous, for example) delivers the best results in areas with healthy buck-to-does ratios, a higher incidence of confident mature bucks and during rut dates.